nashsanchez033-blip/CCM101-gsanchez/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 # CCM101 – Cloud Computing Laboratory

-# Laboratory 01 – Welcome to the Cloud
+#  Welcome to the Cloud

 ## Mission Overview